-"We have a garage behind our home, we're very fortunate, but any time we have friends, daughter, granddaughter, family, other family, tradespeople, it's very, very difficult," said Henry Dubroff, President of the East Cheesman Neighbors Association.
+"We have a garage behind our home, we're very fortunate, but any time we have friends, daughter, granddaughter, family, other family, tradespeople, it's very, very difficult," said Henry Dubroff, president of the East Cheesman Neighbors Association.

-Since 1993, Dubroff has lived off Vine Street seeing the surrounding area become more busy and filled with cars.
-Dubroff said, "Parking is a nightmare, it has gotten worse and part of the reason is that this neighborhood has become extremely family friendly.
-A lot of the elderly residents are moved out, young families moved in, there's more kids, there's kids on the way and the impact of the parking has affected the quality of family life in our neighborhood."
+"Parking is a nightmare, it has gotten worse and part of the reason is that this neighborhood has become extremely family-friendly.
+A lot of the elderly residents are moved out, young families moved in, there's more kids, there's kids on the way, and the impact of the parking has affected the quality of family life in our neighborhood."

 Kuhn referenced the RPP rules for block zones where only residents of buildings with 20 units or less are eligible for residential parking permits.
-Last year, people living at a condo complex on Vine Street received letters in the mail regarding these new changes.
+Last year, people living at a condo complex on Vine St. received letters in the mail regarding these new changes.

-"The letter we received in the mail last year said residents of buildings over a certain size were ineligible for parking permits going forward because of a decision the city made to try and balance out the amount of permits they were issuing for the amount of street parking that was available and our building got that letter saying because of the size of our building, we are no longer going to be issued permits," said Stacey Orin, President of the Homeowners Association at the Arboretum at Vine Street.
+"The letter we received in the mail last year said residents of buildings over a certain size were ineligible for parking permits going forward because of a decision the city made to try and balance out the amount of permits they were issuing for the amount of street parking that was available and our building got that letter saying because of the size of our building, we are no longer going to be issued permits," said Stacey Orin, president of the Homeowners Association at the Arboretum at Vine Street.

 When Orin first moved into the Arboretum complex, she tried to purchase a parking spot at her building.